FarazSiddi/FarazSiddi/README.md

 Welcome to my GitHub Profile Page 👋

-I'm currently a first year student pursuing an Applied Mathematics degree with a CS Specialization at Ryerson University.
+I'm currently a second year student pursuing an Applied Mathematics degree with a CS Specialization at Ryerson University.

 Always happy to talk about anything!